justintranjt/justintranjt.github.io/_posts/2017-08-04-the-curious-case-of-the-missing-headphone-jack.md

 internal hardware or even the common complaints about the [slowdown of past generations of iPhones after major software updates](https://www.nytimes.com/2014/07/27/upshot/hold-the-phone-a-big-data-conundrum.html?_r=1).
 Rather, the iPhone 7 became the [iPhone Without a Headphone Jack](https://www.apple.com/newsroom/2016/09/apple-introduces-iphone-7-iphone-7-plus/).

 A myriad of questions sprung up immediately after the announcement.
-Would audio manufacturers switch to Apple's Lightning input and drop the industry-standard 3.5mm headphone input?
+Would audio manufacturers switch to Apple's digital Lightning connector and drop the industry-standard 3.5mm analog headphone input?
 Would Apple pay the price for removing the headphone jack and alienating customers not ready to search for new headphones?

 The answers to those questions?
 No and no. Apple chose to package a [3.5mm to Lightning adapter with the iPhone 7](https://www.apple.com/shop/product/MMX62AM/A/lightning-to-35-mm-headphone-jack-adapter) to accomodate users and headphone manufacturers